bekk/bekk-christmas/post/talks/the-building-blocks-of-compelling-arguments.md

 Next you need your logical appeal, all that can be counted, measured and otherwise perceived to be true.
 Here you are turning to sense and reason.
 This involves taking your audience with you on a journey to see the same facts and truths as those you hold, helping them see your way of reasoning.

-When Dr. Michael J. Ryan says “you need to react quickly”, he is basing that on the learnings from dealing with the Ebola outbreak.
+When Dr. Michael J. Ryan says "you need to react quickly", he is basing that on the learnings from dealing with the Ebola outbreak.
 He is effectively saying that what worked the last time will also work this time.
-He is able to do this because of his credibility as a source, his ethos, but also because he begins with saying “what we have learned from the Ebola outbreaks is that…”.
+He is able to do this because of his credibility as a source, his ethos, but also because he begins with saying "what we have learned from the Ebola outbreaks is that…".

 For this to work, he needs the audience to remember the Ebola epidemic and the consequences of that.
 It requires that the audience shares a frame of reference and has at least some knowledge about the current state of the Ebola outbreak.